dkrajzew/degrotesque/README.md

 ------------------------

 * Changed the license to [BSD](LICENSE).
-* Using github actions for testing on push instead of Travis CI
+* Using github actions for testing on push instead of using Travis CI
 * Cleaned up project tree

 Older Versions
 --------------

 * see [ChangeLog](docs/CHANGES.md)

 Summary
 =======